100mslive/svelte-100ms/README.md

 - Create a new [`ConnectionQuality.svelte`](./src/routes/_components/ConnectionQuality.svelte) component which takes in a peer id and renders the network quality score for the peer in form of Wi-Fi signal.
 It does by using SVG images, there is one svg image for when connection score is 0(disconnected), and a set of arcs resembling the Wi-Fi signal colored per the score for connection score > 0.
 - Add the new component in `Peer.svelte` to show on the tile on bottom left.

-> To know more about what different connection scores represent check out the [docs](https://www.100ms.live/docs/javascript/v2/advanced-features/connection-quality#score-interpretation)
+> To know more about what different connection scores represent check out the [SDK docs](https://www.100ms.live/docs/javascript/v2/advanced-features/connection-quality#score-interpretation)

 ## Notifications([Commit](https://github.com/100mslive/svelte-100ms/commit/6deb8ef704e61ec52870da1a9122dbdbe1c2f456))